Grupo Salinas

-Each of the Grupo Salinas companies operates independently, with its own management and board of directors.

 History

-Company history begins with a store called "Salinas y Rocha" founded in 1906 in Monterrey.
+The origin of Grupo Salinas begins with a store called Salinas y Rocha founded in 1906 in Monterrey.

 In 1950, Grupo Elektra began as a radio factory.
 Two years later, the company began manufacturing television sets and increased its workforce to 70 employees.
 Elektra began selling products directly to consumers in 1954.
 In 1957, Elektra retail stores incorporated credit programs.
 By 1968, Elektra had 12 stores in the region and by 1987, 59 stores.
-Elektra Group became a publicly traded company listed on the Bolsa Mexicana de Valores, the Mexican Stock Exchange.
+Elektra Group was listed on the Bolsa Mexicana de Valores, the Mexican Stock Exchange, in 1993.

-In 1993, Grupo Elektra bought the Imevisión government television network and renamed it TV Azteca.
-TV Azteca created an initial public offering in 1997 on the Mexican and New York stock exchanges.
-In 2012, Grupo Elektra, a wholly owned subsidiary of Grupo Salinas, acquired payday lender Advance America for an estimated $780 million USD.
+In 1993, Grupo Elektra bought the Imevisión government television network and renamed it as TV Azteca.
+The network went public with an initial public offering on the Mexican and New York stock exchanges in 1997.

+In 2012, Grupo Elektra acquired payday lender Advance America for an estimated $780 million USD.

 In 2003, Grupo Salinas purchased the telecommunications company Iusacell and the mobile phone company Unefón.
-Iusacell was sold to AT&T in 2014, and rebranded as AT&T Mexico.
+Iusacell was sold to AT&T in 2014, and was later rebranded as AT&T Mexico.
 Unefón was also sold to AT&T Mexico.